AnkitBisht1317/Java-Notes/Notes/Inheritance.md

     }
 }
 ```
-- child refrence we called parent or child but the refrence we only all only parent not child.
+- Child refrence we called parent or child but the refrence we only all only parent not child.
 - Every class in java is a child class of object either directly or indirectly so that object class method available every java class.

 ## Types Of Inheritance :
 Java supports three types of inheritance:

-1. Single Inheritance
+##### 1. Single Inheritance
 A child class inherits from a single parent class.

 ```java